1E Platform module requirements

 PXE Everywhere does not depend on Content Distribution but is often used with Content Distribution, which helps with the distribution of PXE boot images via Configuration Manager, which further reduces the impact of network traffic on the WAN.

 The Client Deployment Assistant is the recommended method of using Configuration Manager to deploy 1E Client to client computers.
 CDA is necessary if you want to include a boot image in the same deployment as the 1E Client.
-Refer to Introducing Client Deployment Assistant.
+Refer to Client Deployment Assistant.

 PXE Everywhere also works in environments that use DHCP Snooping, as described in DHCP Snooping.
 This requires the following configuration changes: